 How long do salted eggs last?

-Salted eggs available in supermarkets are usually pre-cooked and ready to eat.
-They have a relatively long shelf life when stored properly.
-Typically, they can last for several weeks up to a few months, depending on the specific curing method and storage conditions.
-The high salt content in the eggs acts as a natural preservative, helping to inhibit the growth of bacteria.
+They can last for several weeks up to a few months, depending on the curing method and storage conditions.
+Their high salt content acts as a natural preservative that helps inhibit the growth of bacteria.

 How to open salted eggs

-(1)To open the egg, you can pierce the egg with the tip of a sharp, thin knife or gently tap the shell on a hard surface to create a small crack.
+Step 1: Pierce the egg with the tip of a sharp, thin knife or gently tap the shell on a hard surface to create a small crack.

-(2)Once you have an opening, quickly cut the egg in half with one smooth motion.
+Step 2: Once you have an opening, quickly cut the egg in half with one smooth motion.

-(3)Use a spoon to scoop out the salted egg and cut it however you like.
+Step 3: Use a spoon to scoop out the salted egg and cut it however you like.

 Salted egg is usually not eaten on its own because of its intense flavor.
-Instead, it is used in dishes to enhance their taste and provide a distinctive savory element.
+Instead, it is used in dishes to enhance their taste and provide a distinct savory element.
 Here are some examples:

 Other ingredient guides you may like